Countries Where Vaping is Banned and Why

 Which Countries Have Banned E-Cigarettes?

 The e-cigarette is a relatively new phenomenon, so in most places legislation is yet to really catch up with the technology.
 However, countries like Canada, Mexico, Australia, Israel, Brazil, Hong Kong, Panama, Singapore and the United Arab Emirates have completely banned e-cigarettes.
 They are also regulated heavily as medical products in Denmark, where they are technically illegal but none have been licensed so far.
-Some places, such as Finland, have rules where they can technically be sold, but can’t contain nicotine.
+Some places, such as Finland and Australia, have rules where they can technically be sold, but can’t contain nicotine.
 Many countries also have marketing bans on all nicotine products, which cover e-cigarettes.

 Reason One – Needs More Study